 The Start of Replock Marketing

 I remember watching my boss spend weeks tweaking ad placement and playing with clip art ahead of the Yellow Pages deadline.
-Marketing, to him, was an annual event—not an evolving system.
+Marketing, to him, was an annual event.
+He didn’t see it as an evolving system.
 And to me, that was all I knew.
 I was just a teenager, committed to learning the industry and figuring out how to do good work.

 But even at that age, I started noticing a disturbing trend: our calls were slowing down.
 Jobs were drying up.
 It felt like we were fading.

 Like most people in that era, I was fascinated by what this little device could do.
-One of the first things I did was type “A Bestt” into the browser—and what I saw shocked me: a clunky, outdated website that didn’t work on mobile.
-A Google listing with a string of negative, unanswered reviews.
+One of the first things I did was type “A Best” into the browser, and what I saw shocked me.
+A clunky, outdated website that barely worked on my phone.
+A Google listing with a string of unanswered reviews.
 No strategy, no optimization, no defense.

 But deep down, I knew he was wrong.

 Over the next year, I kept raising the alarm.
 I pushed hard for change, for strategy, for relevance.
 But my efforts were met with indifference.
-Not long after the release of the second iPhone, the inevitable happened: A Best A Best went under.
+Not long after the release of the second iPhone, the inevitable happened, A Best went under.
 The calls stopped coming.
-The Yellow Pages stopped working.
+Yellow Pages stopped working.
 The industry had changed, and the company hadn’t.

-That collapse made one thing clear: I couldn’t depend on anyone else to keep me in business.
+I couldn’t depend on anyone else to keep my job, and that became very clear to me.
 I had to take control of my future.

 I didn’t start All Nation Restoration with a marketing budget, a website, or even a plan.
-But I had relationships—and I had a hunger to survive.
+But I had relationships and a hunger to survive.
 I hit the pavement.
-I talked to roofers, builders, and property managers.
+I talked to roofers, builders, plumbers, and property managers.
 For the first few years, that was enough to scrape by.

 How does the internet really work?